hetmanskyi-cloud/AWS/terraform/modules/vpc/README.md

 - **Dynamic Subnet Management**: Configures any number of public and private subnets across multiple availability zones using a map-based variable.
 - **Routing**:
     - Creates a single route table for all public subnets with a default route to an Internet Gateway.
-    - Creates dedicated private route tables for each private subnet.
+    - Creates one route table per Availability Zone, shared by all private subnets within that AZ.
 - **NAT Gateway**:
     - Optional support for NAT Gateways to provide outbound internet access for private subnets.
     - Supports both a single NAT Gateway for the VPC or a highly-available setup with one NAT Gateway per unique Availability Zone where public subnets are defined.